msalemor/ai-tutors/genai-development/genai-intro.md

 - [What are tokens?](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)
 - [OpenAI Tokenizer - Tool to view tokens](https://platform.openai.com/tokenizer)

-### 1.7 - Token limits, throttling, concurrent jobs and retry logic
+### 1.8 - Token limits, throttling, concurrent jobs and retry logic

-When an OpenAI model is deployed in Aziure, the administrator has to set a token limit in Tokens per minute.
-Newer models, like GPT 4.1, can achieve up to 1 million tokens per minute, but even for this model, an AI developer should pay special considerations when designing and building GenAI apps.
-Some of these are:
+When deploying an OpenAI model in Azure, administrators must configure a tokens-per-minute (TPM) limit.
+Even with high-throughput models like GPT-4.1 (which can handle up to 1 million TPM), developers need to carefully design their GenAI applications to avoid hitting these limits and ensure reliable performance.
+Key considerations include:

-- Implement retry logic (429 and other HTTP codes)
+- **Implement retry logic** for handling rate limits (HTTP 429) and other transient errors.
-- Load balance two or more OpenAI endpoints if needed
+- **Distribute load** across multiple OpenAI endpoints if necessary.
-- Be careful with concurrent tasks as they quickly exceed the model TPM limit
+- **Manage concurrency** to prevent exceeding the TPM limit with parallel tasks.
-- Manage the conversation window and large prompts
+- **Optimize prompt size** by managing conversation history and avoiding unnecessarily large prompts.
-- Use techniques like prompt compression and prompt caching
+- **Use prompt compression and caching** to reduce token usage and improve efficiency.
-- Try to batch the tasks into one prompt
+- **Batch tasks** into a single prompt when possible.
-  - **Note**: Remember that a prompt can do more than one thing (i.e. summarize the following content and create versions of the summary in English, Spanish and French)
+  - *Tip:* A single prompt can perform multiple actions (e.g., summarize content and provide translations in English, Spanish, and French).
-- Monitor your applications and include SLO
+- **Monitor application performance** and define service level objectives (SLOs).
+- **Design user experiences** that keep users engaged while waiting for completions.
-- Follow responsible AI best practices
+- **Follow responsible AI best practices** to ensure ethical and safe use of the models.

-### 1.8 - Inference

-Inference in the context of large language models refers to the process of using a pre-trained model to generate predictions, responses, or outputs based on new input data that the model hasn't seen during training.
-During inference, the model applies the patterns, knowledge, and relationships it learned during training to process your prompt or query and produce a relevant response, whether that's answering a question, generating text, writing code, or performing any other task within its capabilities.

-This is the "thinking" phase where the model uses its billions of parameters to calculate probabilities and select the most appropriate tokens to generate, transforming your input into meaningful output.
-Inference is distinct from training (where the model learns from data) and represents the operational phase where the model is actively being used to provide value, making it the core process that powers all interactions with AI services like those available through Azure OpenAI, and it's during inference that costs are incurred based on token consumption and computational resources used.

 #### References